Bipartite secret sharing and staircases: Introduction

 Referring to the probabilistic framework, $h(0)$ is the \emph{secret size} while $h(i)$ is the \emph{share size} of the participant $i\in[n]$.
 In a perfect scheme $h(i)\ge h(0)$ for essential participants $i\in[n]$.

 The \emph{information ratio}, or \emph{complexity}, of a scheme $(0\cup[n],h)$ is the largest share size relative to the secret size.
 In other words, it is the maximal value of $h(i)/h(0)$ as $i$ runs over the elements of $[n]$.
-For an access structure $\Gamma$ its \emph{Shannon complexity}, denoted by $\kappa(\Gamma)$, is the infimum of the information ratios of all of its perfect realizations.
+For an access structure $\Gamma$ its \emph{Shannon complexity}, denoted by $\kappa(\Gamma)$, is the infimum of the information ratios of all of its perfect polymatroidal realizations \cite{MaPa10}.
 When the minimization is restricted to entropic, or linear polymatroids, the corresponding infimum is denoted by $\sigma(\Gamma)$, or $\lambda(\Gamma)$, respectively.
 It follows that $\lambda(\Gamma) \ge \sigma(\Gamma) \ge \kappa(\Gamma) \ge 1$.
 By \cite{Csirmaz1997} we have $\kappa(\Gamma) \le n$ for all $\Gamma$ and it can happen that $\kappa(\Gamma) \ge O(n/\log n)$.
 The infimum is always achieved for $\kappa(\Gamma)$ (thus it is actually a minimum); while there is an access structure $\Gamma$ for which $\lambda(\Gamma)=\sigma(\Gamma)=1$ and neither of these values are taken, see \cite{Matus18}.
-A sss is \emph{ideal} if its complexity is the smallest possible, namely 1.
-The access structure $\Gamma$ is \emph{$\kappa$-ideal} if it is realized by some ideal polymatroid, that is, $\kappa(\Gamma)=1$; and it is \emph{ideal} if there is such an entropic polymatroid.
-A fundamental result by Brickell and Davenport \cite{brickell-davenport} essentially states that a $\kappa$-ideal sss is actually a matroid (up to a scaling factor), which is determined uniquely by the access structure if all participants are essential.
+A sss is \emph{$\kappa$-ideal} if its Shannon complexity is the smallest possible, namely 1.
+The access structure $\Gamma$ is \emph{ideal} if it is realized by some ideal entropic polymatroid, that is, $\sigma(\Gamma)=1$.
+A fundamental result by Brickell and Davenport \cite{brickell-davenport} essentially states that a $\kappa$-ideal sss is actually a matroid (up to a scaling factor), which is determined uniquely by the access structure when all participants are essential.
 Therefore, a $\kappa$-ideal access structure is ideal if and only if that matroid has an entropic multiple.
-Matroid ports, a combinatorial object introduced by Lehman \cite{Leh64} in 1964, are basically the same as $\kappa$-ideal access structures.
+Matroid ports, a combinatorial object introduced by Lehman \cite{Leh64}, are basically the same as $\kappa$-ideal access structures.
+The characterization of matroid ports by Seymour~\cite{Sey76} implies that $\kappa(\Gamma) \ge 3/2$ if $\Gamma$ is not $\kappa$-ideal~\cite{MaPa10}.